• Skip to primary navigation

 Browned brisket joint added to the slow cooker.

 We love serving this as a roast dinner, with all the usual trimmings.
-Why not pair it with our Easy Roast Potatoes, Roasted Tenderstem Broccoli, Roasted Swede, Balsamic and Garlic Roasted Cauliflower or Mustard and Honey Roast Parsnips for a full on belly-busting roast!
+Why not pair it with our Easy Roast Potatoes, Roasted Tenderstem Broccoli, Roasted Swede, Balsamic and Garlic Roasted Cauliflower or Mustard and Honey Roast Parsnips for a full on belly-busting roast!?

 And then add some of our delicious Air Fryer Pigs in Blankets!

-A roast dinner isn't the only way to serve this slow cooker brisket though.
-It also make a delicious summer recipes, with plenty of salads on the side.
-Why not stuff the shredded brisket into some mini brioche rolls with our Homemade BBQ Sauce and then serve it on the side of our Chopped Blue Cheese Salad, Easy Lentil Salad, Little Gem Salad, or Cucumber Salad.
+Why not stuff the shredded beef brisket into some mini brioche rolls with our Homemade BBQ Sauce and then serve it on the side of our Chopped Blue Cheese Salad, Little Gem Salad, or Cucumber Salad.

-Extra tips
+Extra Tips

 • Make sure you have a slow cooker big enough for the size meat you are cooking.